Curriculum overview

 While each week is different depending on your project phase, you can expect a rhythm that blends:

-Project ‘deep’ work (most weekdays)
+Project ‘deep’ work and self-study (most weekdays)

 Workshops & Lectures (2-3 times per week)